dbills777/derricksblog/src/pages/blog/2020-11-16-final-project-post-2.md

         Continue working on the database schemas and some of the logical functionality of the application.

+        My plan is to utilize ejs partial files to hold each piece of logic and display as a component of sorts and be able to utilize them in any page that I send back as a request.
+This will allow for easy maintenance, and reusability.

         Work on the UI and layout of the application to flow better.
 As far as roadblocks, I didn't really have any, there were a few things that I had to spend time to solve but nothing I would consider an obstruction to my progress.